How to Hold the Guitar

 The way you hold the guitar can have a big impact on your ability to play it.

-If you’ve already got some playing experience, this point is easily proved.
+If you've already got some playing experience, this point is easily proven.
 Assuming you normally play in a sitting position, just try playing the guitar in a completely different body position than normal, such as laying down, standing, or kneeling.
 You will likely notice it is much harder to play the guitar in some of these positions.

 No matter what position you play the guitar in, here are a few points to help you get the most out of it.